stefanofa/awesome/TOPICS.md

 *   [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.

-*   [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀
+*   [novuhq/novu](https://github.com/novuhq/novu) - GitOps based Notification Infrastructure as Code.
+Embeddable Notification Center, E-mail, Push and Slack Integrations.

 *   [vercel/satori](https://github.com/vercel/satori) - Enlightened library to convert HTML and CSS to SVG